dsibilly/yewdar/backgrounds.md

 ### Laurentia

-A newly established nation east of the Grendian Mountains and north of the jungles of Hol Khozet, Laurentia is an industrial juggernaut.
-Home to Apex City, its capital and the largest city on the continent, Laurentia boasts most of the world's airship yards and is a chief exporter of arcanathyst to other nations.
+A mercantile oligarchy that separated from Kulturia some 25 years ago.
+Home to Apex City, the great metropolis of the Osenian continent.
+Run by a council of powerful commercial enterprises and merchant houses, Laurentia is the largest producer of arcanathyst in the world.
+Laurentia boasts most of the world's airship yards, and the vehicles are their second-largest export.
+They have a large population of Talosan, artificial constructs, which were built to serve as an army in what was assumed to be a civil war against the Kulturian crown.
+When Kulturia stood down their forces on the eve of battle in what would be known as the Bloodless War, the Talosan were found to have developed sentience.
+They have since integrated (somewhat) into society.
+Laurentia is governed by the Board of Ministers.
+The current First Minister is Dimitri Vengar, owner of the Mesa Yield Mining company.
 Outside of Apex, the rolling plains extend for hundreds of miles in all directions.
 Despite decent fertility, settlements on the plains are few; Kulturian interests focused on developing Apex City's material wealth instead of populating the countryside with settlers.
-The new Laurentian government, a technocratic oligarchy, has recently encouraged immigration to settle their outlying regions with an eye on increasing domestic tax revenue, agricultural production, and the pool of potential military conscripts.
+The new Laurentian government has recently encouraged immigration to settle their outlying regions with an eye on increasing domestic tax revenue, agricultural production, and the pool of potential military conscripts.

 | 1d6 Roll | Background | Focus |
 | :---: | :---: | :---: |